Hi, I’m Andie Mitchell

 I want you to know how happy I am that you’re here.
 If you read the comment sections on many of the weight loss posts, you’ll see how many amazing people are here, sharing their own stories, supporting one another, and offering hope and encouragement.
 I read every single comment that comes through here and the kindness, the openness, just blows me away.
 I hope you’ll feel comfortable joining in the conversation, too.

-Other notes about me: I live in northern New Jersey with my fiance, Daniel.
-I started dating Daniel 12 years ago in college and our relationship is a big part of my first book.
-In the past 10 years, I’ve moved from Massachusetts, where I grew up, to Philadelphia, then Hamden, Connecticut, to Seattle, to New York City, and now a little town in New Jersey.
+Other notes about me: I live in Massachusetts with my husband, Daniel.
+I started dating him 15 years ago in college and our relationship is a big part of my first book.
+In the past 10 years, I’ve moved from Massachusetts, where I grew up (and live now), to Philadelphia, then Hamden, Connecticut, to Seattle, to New York City, and New Jersey.
 I’ve had the same close group of best girlfriends for at least a dozen years.
 Every year, we go on a big trip together to celebrate our best friendship.
 I love dogs, frosting-filled doughnuts, coffee, Leonardo DiCaprio, my mother, seeing movies in the theater, lipstick, Zach Galifianakis, Shake Shack, White’s Bakery in Massachusetts (specifically the white cake with white frosting), and podcasts.
 I have a someday dream of starting a makeup/hair YouTube channel, but it scares the daylights out of me.

 Good Morning America, Dr. Oz, The Better Show, The View, The New York Post, The Daily Mail, People Magazine, Marie Claire, Elle, Shape, Glamour, Southern Living, and many more.
 My blog was recently called the best weight loss blog by Health Magazine (Oct 2015 issue).

 - Instagram is my favorite place, so I’m there most often.